Nation of Debt: NZ's highly leveraged homes

 "People's capacity to borrow is less because the banks are being tougher."

-While mortgage rates have fallen below 4 per cent, banks are still stress-testing borrowers to make sure they can pay back the money at higher interest rates - around 8 per cent or so.
+Although mortgage rates have fallen below 4 per cent, banks are still stress-testing borrowers to make sure they can pay back the money at higher interest rates - about 8 per cent or so.

 "To be honest, as a percentage it is really, really low."